M2Team/NanaBox/ReadMe.md

     won't be implemented.
   - You shouldn't put your virtual machine configuration file at the root of the drive, or you will meet the access denied error.
+- Due to the Microsoft Store Licensing API implementation, you will find NanaBox will try to access the Internet beginning with NanaBox 1.2 because NanaBox needs to use that to check the Sponsor Edition addon licensing status.

 Reference documents for known issues: